frconor-ebook/meditations/_posts/2025-05-21-the-prelates-saints-day.md

 If we feel the Holy Spirit is asking a little more from us at this point in time---possibly a greater humility, or a greater abandonment, or a greater apostolic zeal, or a greater docility, or a greater industriousness, or whatever it may be, some little area where Our Lord wants us to improve in a small way today, tomorrow, and the next day---we could ask Our Lord that we might apply ourselves to that goal, whatever it is He\'s asking of us, so that we can be better support for the Father.

 As we get older in our vocation, that becomes more important.
-Sometimes our Father would talk very strongly to the older members of the Work: the importance of their contribution, their fidelity, because so much depends on that, our being that sound pillar where God has placed us.
+Sometimes our Father would talk very strongly to the older members of the Work: the importance of their contribution, their fidelity, because so much depends on that, or being that sound pillar where God has placed us.

 "I don\'t forget," he says, "those conclusions that our Father talked about after a certain family get-together.
 He said, 'I know that as your Father I will give an account to God of your fidelity, of how I\'ve helped you.
 But also, you have to give an account of how you\'ve supported the Father, so that he will be a person who struggles each day, with greater passion, to be united to Our Lord.'"